techiediaries/techiediaries/_posts/2020/angular-9/auth/2019-09-12-jwt-authentication-angular-9-example.md

 In the next section, you'll create the JWT service.

-## Building the Authentication Service
+## Building the Angular 9 Authentication Service

-In this section, you'll create an Angular 8 service that encapsulates the logic for JWT authentication.
+In this section, you'll create an Angular 9 service that encapsulates the logic for JWT authentication.

 In your terminal, run the following command to generate a service with Angular CLI: